Ohio doctor found not guilty in 14 hospital patient deaths

 Husel attorney Jose Baez said prosecutors hadn’t produced “a shred of evidence” to back up their claims.

 Husel was fired by the Mount Carmel Health System.
 It concluded he had ordered excessive painkillers for about three dozen patients who died over several years.
-He was initially charged with 25 murder counts, but the judge in January agreed to dismiss 11 of those counts.
+He was initially charged with 25 murder counts, but the judge agreed to dismiss 11 of those counts in January.

 Husel’s colleagues who administered the medications weren’t criminally charged, but the hospital system said it fired 23 nurses, pharmacists and managers after its internal investigation and referred various employees to their respective state boards for possible disciplinary action.